 All mutual funds have operating expenses.
 These expenses, which are deducted from a fund's gross income, are expressed as a percentage of the net assets of the fund.
-Assuming that operating expenses remain as stated in the Fees and Expenses section, Vanguard Total International Stock Index Fund Admiral Shares' expense ratios would be: for Admiral Shares, 0.12%, or \$1.20 per \$1,000 of average net assets.
-The average expense ratio for international funds in 2022 was 1.23%, or \$12.30 per \$1,000 of average net assets (derived from data provided by Lipper, a Thomson Reuters Company, which reports on the mutual fund industry).
+Assuming that operating expenses remain as stated in the Fees and Expenses section, Vanguard Total International Stock Index Fund Admiral Shares' expense ratios would be 0.09%, or \$0.90 per \$1,000 of average net assets.
+The average expense ratio for international funds in 2023 was 1.22%, or \$12.20 per \$1,000 of average net assets (derived from data provided by Lipper, a Thomson Reuters Company, which reports on the mutual fund industry).